 The credit bureaus will place the security freeze on your accounts within five days of receiving your letter.

 If you wish to apply for credit while the security freeze is in place, you will need to contact the credit bureaus and ask that your security freeze be temporarily lifted to allow a creditor to access your report.
 You will need your PIN or password you received when you placed the security freeze to identify yourself to the credit reporting agencies.
-If you are not an identity theft victim, the credit bureaus may charge up to $5 for temporarily lifting the freeze.
 The credit bureaus are required to lift the freeze within three days of receiving your request.